mkpjapan/mkpjapan.github.io/_includes/agreements.md

 ### Non-Violence

 I will refrain from violence, including physical, verbal, emotional, or spiritual.
 I take responsibility for my words and actions and acknowledge that they impact those around me.

-### No Drugs or Alcohol
+No Drugs or Alcohol

 I will not attend the group while under the influence of alcohol or recreational drugs.
 If I break this agreement, I will tell the group and accept the group's choice in handling this to maintain a safe space for the men present.

 ### Participation

-When speaking about myself, I will endeavor to speak openly and truthfully in “I” statements (not “you” or “he” statements).
+When speaking about myself, I will endeavor to speak openly and truthfully in "I" statements (not "you" or "he" statements).

 I will not interrupt verbally - but instead, use hand gestures to signify resonance or ask a question.
 Exceptions are for facilitation, timekeeping or maintaining safety.